icedrunkard/vps_python2/README.md

 # vps_python2
-change ip via adsl commands in a Virtual Private Server(VPS) VPS is from http://yunlifang.cn, system is Centos7
+change ip via adsl commands in a Virtual Private Server(VPS), which comes from http://yunlifang.cn, whose system is Centos7